aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Bleep.md

 ## Remarks

-This command allows to override the normal behavior of the dialogue bleep, pitch and volume done during the [life cycle > Dialogue setup](../../life%20cycle.md#dialogue-setup) phase where the properties will be set using the [AnimIDs](../../../Enums%20and%20IDs/AnimIDs.md) data of the parent's [Entity](../../../Data%20format/Entity.md) and the volume to the size's magnitude.
-Once this command is processed, every automatic bleep sound done in [life cycle > Letter processing](../../life%20cycle.md#letter-processing) will be using the new values.
+This command allows to override the normal behavior of the dialogue bleep, pitch and volume done during the [SetText Life Cycle > Dialogue setup](../../SetText%20Life%20Cycle.md#dialogue-setup) phase where the properties will be set using the [AnimIDs](../../../Enums%20and%20IDs/AnimIDs.md) data of the parent's [Entity](../../../Data%20format/Entity.md) and the volume to the size's magnitude.
+Once this command is processed, every automatic bleep sound done in [SetText Life Cycle > Letter processing](../../SetText%20Life%20Cycle.md#letter-processing) will be using the new values.

 It is not possible to change the volume using syntax (1) and (2).